Israel Rogosin: Later life and legacy

 He died in Allenhurst, New Jersey.
 His only son Lionel Rogosin, an independent American filmmaker, was born in 1924.

-The Rogosin Institute, a not-for-profit medical treatment and research institution for kidney disease in New York City, is named after Israel Rogosin.
+He also founded The Rogosin Institute, a not-for-profit medical treatment and research institution for kidney disease in New York City, by giving a total of 4 million dollars in 1962 and 1965.

 Philanthropy in Israel

-Convinced by his son Lionel Rogosin to support the new State of Israel, he invested in Ashdod in particular with a factory and schools.
+Convinced by his son Lionel Rogosin to support the new State of Israel, he participated to the foundation of Ashdod in particular with a rayon factory and schools.

 He donated "$2.5 million through the Jewish Agency's Education Fund toward the construction of ten high schools throughout Israel."
 In his honor, Ashdod's main street and two of its schools are named after him.
 Three of the high schools he funded were located in Ashdod.

 In 1960, Rogosin also donated money to plant a 100,000 tree pulp forest near Ruhama in the Northern Negev.
 He is still to this day one of the top donors in the history of Israel.

-All together Mr.Rogosin donated 16 million dollars in the 1960's to Israel.
+All together Mr.Rogosin donated 16 million dollars in the 1960s to Israel.
 Twelve million for industry and 4 million for schools.